joebew42/ex_chat/README.md

 ### DONE

+- think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)
+- update the UI so that it can support the create command
 - Handle multiple chat rooms
 - adapt the UI to handle the room name
 - handle the chat room creation when client wants to join to an unexisting chat room